Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 The product is competitively priced, particularly when you consider that abandoned cart saver functionality and multilingual tools — features that many other platforms charge a premium for — are included on most plans.

-It’s also easy to use, integrates well with a huge range of other apps, and its templates are attractive.
+It’s also easy to use, integrates well with a huge number of other apps, and its templates are attractive.

 And it has a very big user base, which inspires confidence.